krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_IOS.md

 Anything that repeats itself should be screaming "use a loop" for me!
 We can reduce the interfaces down to a single for loop.
 We will use a loop that will  iterate through a list of dictionaries.

-This time, we'll create the variables files first.
+This time, we'll create the variable files first.

 Create the variables (list of dictionaries) for the interfaces.
 Remember, it needs to be done on a per-device basis because the IP addresses used per device are different for every device (think group_vars vs. host_vars).